 Website, Marketing and Design:

-Bluehost – For website or WordPress hosting.
-They offer a super simple one-click WordPress install and offer additional security backups in their plans.
-This link gets you an unlimited plan, free domain name, and instant set up for just $3.49/mth.
+InMotion Hosting – For personal, business, or WordPress web hosting.
+They offer a super simple auto WordPress install upon signup and offer additional security backups in their plans.
+This link gets you an unlimited plan, free domain name, and instant set up for just $4.19/mth.
+I use InMotion for this blog!

 MailChimp – This is what I use for some of my newsletter/subscription services.
 They offer a great free package for up to 2000 subscribers, or you can upgrade if your list requires more than the basics.